miaomiaoChen2025/miaomiaoChen2025.github.io/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 1 # leave blank to include all the blog posts
 ---
 Miaomiao Chen (陈苗苗) is currently an Assistant Professor at the Center for Computational Communication Research, Jinan University, Guangzhou.
-Her research intersts includes social media analysis, user behavior, crisis informatics, and  knowledge management.
+Her research intersts include social media analysis, user behavior, crisis informatics, and  knowledge management.
 She have published 10+ papers in SSCI/CSSCI/EI-indexed journals such as Internet Research and Information Technology & People.

 She received both her Bachelor's and Ph.D. degrees in Management from the School of Information Management, Wuhan University, under the supervision of [Prof. Lu An (安璐)](https://simjwz.whu.edu.cn/info/1050/4936.htm).
 During her Ph.D. studies, she was funded by the China Scholarship Council (CSC) to conduct a joint training program at the Wee Kim Wee School of Communication and Information, Nanyang Technological University (Singapore), under the supervision of [Prof. Alton Chua](https://www.ntu.edu.sg/research/faculty-directory/detail/Alton-Chua-Yeow-Kuan).